-So, the Surface has been out for about 7 weeks as I write this and I finally managed to get all of my data together to do some real-life Surface Pro 4 battery life benchmarks.
-Part of this delay was to give Microsoft a chance to address some ongoing battery issues with the November Update which was released in mid-November.
+The Surface has been out for about seven weeks as I write this and I finally managed to get all of my data together to do some real-life Surface Pro 4 battery life benchmarks.
+Part of this delay was to give Microsoft a chance to address some ongoing battery issues with the November Update which released in mid-November.

 Surface Pro 4 Battery Life: Benchmarks